Treachery Act 1940

 The Treachery Act 1940 (3 & 4 Geo.
 6. c.
-21) was an Act of the Parliament of the United Kingdom effective during World War II to facilitate the prosecution and execution of enemy spies, suspended afterwards, and repealed in 1968 or 1973, territory depending.
+21) was an act of the Parliament of the United Kingdom effective during World War II to facilitate the prosecution and execution of enemy spies, suspended afterwards, and repealed in 1968 or 1973, territory depending.
 The law was passed on 23 May 1940, in the month after Nazi Germany invaded France and Winston Churchill became prime minister.

-Reasons for the Act
+Background

-The Treachery Act was deemed necessary because treason still had its own special rules of evidence and procedure which made it a difficult offence to prove and prosecute (see Treason Act 1695).
+The act was deemed necessary because treason still had its own special rules of evidence and procedure which made it a difficult offence to prove and prosecute (see Treason Act 1695).
 The newer offence, a felony, was designed to make convictions easier as it could be proved under the same rules of evidence as ordinary offences.
 It was also needed because there was doubt whether the treason laws were applicable to saboteurs.

 In commending the Bill to the House of Commons, the Home Secretary, Sir John Anderson, explained why the law was necessary:

 [T]he scope of Clause 1 of the Bill is substantially the same as the scope of the Treason Acts, but the Treason Acts might not be applicable to persons who are not normally resident within the King's jurisdiction; and moreover the Treason Acts are antiquated, excessively cumbrous and invested with a dignity and ceremonial that seems to us wholly inappropriate to the sort of case with which we are dealing here.

 In the House of Lords the Lord Chancellor, Viscount Simon, elaborated:

 It is a very doubtful question indeed whether under the existing law of treason you could proceed against an alien who has come here suddenly, surreptitiously by air or otherwise, for the purposes of wreaking clandestine destruction or doing other acts against the safety of the realm.
 In as much as treason is a crime committed by someone who owes allegiance, it might be well argued that such a person does not owe allegiance to the British Crown.
 For these reasons it is urgently necessary that this Bill should be passed.

-The Act was always intended to be a temporary emergency measure which would be repealed after the War.
+The act was always intended to be a temporary emergency measure which would be repealed after the War.
 It was rushed through Parliament in two weeks, passing the Lords in a few minutes and receiving royal assent on the same day.